 It wasn’t that he couldn’t handle the pressure of competition, he absolutely could.
 The beard was aesthetically good too.

-It was that he couldn’t handle the itch.
+It was that he couldn’t handle the itchy beard.

 The intensity of the itch; the obsessive clawing at the face in an attempt to provide even the smallest amount of respite was simply too much to cope with.
 And off came the beard.